Graphic Design Production

 3. plan, create and use photography, illustration and typography in design layouts to meet the requirements of the creative brief;

-4. design, develop and create a variety of media products using relevant technologies;
+4. develop and create a variety of media products using relevant, current and/or emerging technologies;

-7. apply basic entrepreneurial strategies when considering new business opportunities within graphic design;
+7. outline basic entrepreneurial strategies when considering new business opportunities within graphic design;

 External Recognition